 With revenue intelligence, sales leaders get:

-According to Gartner’s Market Guide for Revenue Intelligence Tools (2024), companies using revenue intelligence platforms report up to 25% improvement in forecast accuracy, 10-15% shorter sales cycles, and 20% higher win rates.
+Gartner’s Market Guide for Revenue Intelligence Tools tracks the category, while industry reports continue to link revenue intelligence platforms with better forecast accuracy, shorter sales cycles, and higher win rates.

 How to choose a revenue intelligence platform?